June 11, 2020

 The Lifecycle component of Utility accounts for changes to the cost-to-maintain an asset for a set time into the future.
 For example, a chip seal for pavements or a healer-sealer treatment for bridges does not typically improve the condition of the asset.
 However, it does provide value, and that value is in the change to the lifecycle cost to maintain the asset.
 Including the lifecycle benefit in the Utility function allows the agency to consider whether money should be spent on preservation work or replacement and rehabilitative work.
 These tradeoff analyses are very common and can be challenging for agencies.

 The Capacity aspect varies greatly from agency to agency.
 The most common factors can include the annual average daily traffic (AADT) per number of lanes (agencies use the ratio because work doesn’t typically change the AADT but can add lane capacity, which helps the ratio and thus provides benefit).
-Some agencies have chosen to apply scores to truck routes’ impediments from load rating and clearance limits, the availability of wide shoulders for emergencies to get out of traffic or the capacity of evacuation routes.
+Some agencies have chosen to apply scores to truck routes’ impediments from load rating and clearance limits, the availability of wide shoulders for emergencies to get out of traffic, or the capacity of evacuation routes.
 But other agencies find that capital improvement projects are selected via a different process and they chose to exclude capacity factors from their Utility scores.

 The Risk factors of Utility can be configured to the types of risk that matter most to your agency.
 Alaska has configured its system to account for seismic risks and any impacts to fish migrations.
 Louisiana has configured its system to prioritize work to reduce exposure to wave actions.
 Hawaii uses BrM’s utility score to evaluate shoreline erosion, and Kentucky is considering including risk categories for the main types of accidents (sideswipes, running off the road left or right, and side impacts) to account for the accident risk reductions seen from various improvements.
-The settings for work that mitigates these types of risk then improves the risk aspects of the Utility formula.
+The settings for work that mitigates these types of risk then improve the risk aspects of the Utility formula.